-- They learn how to collaborate, communicate, and coexist with people with various personalities, even those they would otherwise avoid.
+- Learn how to collaborate, communicate, and coexist with people with various personalities, even those they would otherwise avoid.

-- They learn healthy ways to express and relate to their emotions.
+- Develope healthy ways to express and relate to their emotions.

-- They learn what they are made of, what skills they have to contribute, and how and when to best contribute them.
+- Discover what they are made of, what skills they have to contribute, and how and when to best contribute them.

-- They practice leading and following, give and take.
+- Practice leading and following, give and take.

-- They learn how to advocate for themselves as students and as human beings.
+- Learn how to advocate for themselves as students and as human beings.

 - Develop healthy relationships with adults.

-- They go out into the “real world,” interact with professionals in a variety of fields, and learn how to conduct themselves in professional and social situations.
+- Go out into the “real world,” interact with professionals in a variety of fields, and learn how to conduct themselves in professional and social situations.

-- They learn how to read, write, do math, speak Spanish, take tests, and manage their responsibilities.
+- Learn how to read, write, do math, speak Spanish, take tests, and manage their responsibilities.
 They learn how the past influences the present and how math, science, language, and culture shape and inform the world around them.

 Junior High Students Receive:

 - Individualized learning as the product of direct instruction, individual curiosity, and diverse experiences in the classroom, throughout our community, and beyond.

 - Positive peer interactions that build a respectful, responsible, and supportive community.

-- The ability to transition to adulthood at their own pace, in a safe, inclusive environment where they can learn about, freely express, and explore their evolving identity.
+- The ability to transition to adulthood at their own pace and in a safe, inclusive environment where they learn about, freely express, and explore their evolving identity.